aspose-cells/Aspose.Cells-Products/cells/en/python-net/conversion/xltm-to-svg/_index.md

 {{% blocks/products/pf/agp/content h2="Convert XLTM to SVG Using Python" %}}

+How to convert XLTM to SVG?
 With Aspose.Cells for Python library, you can easily convert XLTM to SVG programmatically with  a few lines of code.
 [Aspose.Cells for Python](https://pypi.org/project/aspose-cells-python/) is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
 Python Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.

+{{% /blocks/products/pf/agp/content %}}

+{{% blocks/products/pf/agp/content h2="Save XLTM to SVG in Python Online for Free" %}}

+The following example demonstrates how to convert XLTM to SVG in Python.
+{{% blocks/products/pf/agp/text %}}

+Follow the easy steps to convert XLTM to SVG.
+Upload your XLTM file, then simply save it as SVG file.
+For both XLTM reading and SVG writing you can use fully qualified filenames.
+The output SVG content and formatting will be identical to the original XLTM document.

+{{% /blocks/products/pf/agp/text %}}

+{{% /blocks/products/pf/agp/content %}}

+{{% cells-convert title="Free App and Sample Code to Convert XLTM to SVG Online" formats="pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et;dif;emf;fods;gif;sxc;xlam;xltm;xltx" InputFormat="xltm" outformat="svg" IsLandingPage="true" language="pythonnet" %}}

+{{% blocks/products/pf/agp/content h2="How to Convert XLTM to SVG via Python" %}}

+{{% blocks/products/pf/agp/text %}}

+ Python developers can easily load & convert XLTM to SVG in just a few lines of code.

+{{% /blocks/products/pf/agp/text %}}

+1. Load XLTM file with an instance of Workbook
+1. Convert XLTM to SVG by calling Workbook.save method

+{{% /blocks/products/pf/agp/content %}}

+{{% blocks/products/pf/agp/content h2="Python library to convert XLTM to SVG" %}}

+{{% blocks/products/pf/agp/text %}}

+There are three options to install "Aspose.Cells for Python via NET" onto your system.
+Please choose one that resembles your needs and follow the step-by-step instructions:

+{{% /blocks/products/pf/agp/text %}}

+1. Install Aspose.Cells for Python via NET in Windows.
+See [Documentation](https://docs.aspose.com/cells/python-net/getting-started/#windows)
+1. Install Aspose.Cells for Python via NET in Linux.
+See [Documentation](https://docs.aspose.com/cells/python-net/getting-started/#linux)
+1. Install Aspose.Cells for Python via NET in macOS.
+See [Documentation](https://docs.aspose.com/cells/python-net/getting-started/#macos)

 {{% /blocks/products/pf/agp/content %}}

 {{% blocks/products/pf/agp/content h2="System Requirements" %}}